"May we remember the difficult lesson that each offers more things than we can do.

 - Build your NEW YOU in the world.

-Once you are a registered client of Dr. Dawson’s, you will be able to explore the Client Toolkit which will support you through all these steps!
+Once you are a registered client of Dr. Dawson’s, you will get access to resources to support you through all these steps!